MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/embed-multiple-viz.md

 To embed multiple visualizations from one dossier, after referring `native-embedding-sdk.js`, use the code shown below:

-Find the `getLoginToken` function in [the Native Embedding SDK doc](../native-embedding-architecture/embed-multiple-viz#example-code)

 ```js
 try {
   const environment = await microstrategy.embeddingComponent.environments.create({